bitovi/github-actions-angular-to-github-pages/README.md

 ## Action Summary

-This action deploys Angular sites to Github Pages.
+This action deploys an Angular site to Github Pages.
 The build process should create static files and put them into a build direcory that will be moved into your Pages hosting location.

 If you would like to deploy a backend app/service, check out our other actions:
 | Action | Purpose |